Multi-Channel Direct Detection of Light Dark Matter: Theoretical Framework: Single Phonon Excitations

 Another key difference between nuclear recoils and phonon excitations, alluded to in Fig.~\ref{fig:kin} and Sec.~\ref{sec:nuclear-validity}, is the kinematic regimes probed.
 In the phonon case, the Debye-Waller factor $e^{-W_j}$ cuts off the momentum integral for $q \gtrsim \sqrt{m_N\omega_\text{ph}}$, the inverse spatial extent of the nucleus wavefunction.
 The $\omega_\text{ph}$ here should be thought of as an average phonon energy over the entire 1BZ, which is of the same order as $\omega_\text{ph}^\text{max}$.
 As discussed in Sec.~\ref{sec:nuclear-validity}, this high $q$ regime is exactly where the nuclear recoil calculation becomes valid.
 In addition, nuclear recoils happen at much higher energy depositions $\omega =q^2/2m_N\gg \omega_\text{ph}^\text{max}$ than phonon excitations.

 A multi-channel search can exploit this complementarity between nuclear recoils and phonon excitations.
 Let us consider, as a benchmark model, a hadrophilic scalar mediator coupling identically to protons and neutrons ($f_p=f_n$, $f_e=0$).
-In Fig.~\ref{fig:sigman}, we compare the reach of the two channels, using GaAs as an example target material.
-For a heavy mediator (left panel), we see that with sub-eV energy thresholds, nuclear recoils can probe DM masses above $\sim100\,$MeV --- this is the mass regime where the single phonon excitation rate suffers from Debye-Waller suppression.
+In Fig.~\ref{fig:sigman}, we compare the reach of the two channels, using GaAs as an example target material.\footnote{ As discussed in arXiv v3 of the companion paper~\cite{Griffin:2019mvc}, changes in the constraint projections via single phonon excitations in Fig.~\ref{fig:sigman}, relative to previous versions, are due to a bug fix in computing $F_{N_j}$ which altered the constraints by a factor of, approximately, 2.25.
+The calculations have been updated using \textsf{PhonoDark} v1.1.0~\cite{phonodark}.} For a heavy mediator (left panel), we see that with sub-eV energy thresholds, nuclear recoils can probe DM masses above $\sim100\,$MeV --- this is the mass regime where the single phonon excitation rate suffers from Debye-Waller suppression.
 Below $\sim100\,$MeV where nuclear recoils lose sensitivity, single phonon excitations can probe a few more orders of magnitude of $m_\chi$, depending on the energy threshold.
 For a light mediator (right panel), on the other hand, single phonon excitations outperform nuclear recoils for all $m_\chi$.
 This is because the momentum integral is dominated by the lowest $q$, which only depends on the energy threshold, $q_\text{min} \simeq \omega_\text{min}/v_\text{max}$.
-The mass scaling of the curves in Fig.~\ref{fig:sigman} can be understood with a close examination of phase space integrals; we reserve a detailed discussion, including how the various features of the curves depend on material properties, for the companion paper~\cite{Griffin2019a}.
+The mass scaling of the curves in Fig.~\ref{fig:sigman} can be understood with a close examination of phase space integrals; we reserve a detailed discussion, including how the various features of the curves depend on material properties, for the companion paper~\cite{Griffin:2019mvc}.